How to create an app mockup

 An app mockup is a visualization of an app idea that is created to convey the overall structure, the core purpose, and the aesthetic of an app.
 The key distinction between an app mockup and a wireframe is that a mockup typically contains some (or all) of the visual elements that the finished product will include (e.g., text, imagery, branding).
 Mockups also tend to be non-functional, meaning they do not include clickable links and navigable user flows.

 Once you add clickable links to your design, you are really dealing with an app prototype.
-To find out more about the distinction between the different levels of fidelity, you can check out our guide to app wireframing or our article on how to prototype an app for market.
+To find out more about the distinction between the different levels of fidelity, you can check out our guide to app wireframing or our article on how to prototype an app.

 Why create app mockups?